 Redditor Gets Upset With Her Mom For Buying A Pet Bird When She Knew She Had A Phobia For Birds, Mom Laughs At Her Instead

-If there's one thing every dedicated pet parent fears, then it is losing their pets.
+If there's one thing every dedicated pet parent fears, it is losing their pets.
 Yes, we know they can't live forever, but it's still painful when they're gone.

-The OP in today's story has a pet dog and cat, both of which were originally given to her as a kid.
+The OP in today's story has a pet dog and cat, both of which were originally given to her as a child.
 Her family loved these pets, so it was devastating when both pets died of old age only a couple of months apart.

 Fear of animals is known as zoophobia.
 Some people who suffer from zoophobia are terrified of all animals, while others are just afraid of one type of animal.